Extensive Home Recording Studio Equipment List

 Phantom Power

-Some microphones require their own power supply - particularly condenser mics.
-Mic preamps supply phantom power, as do many audio interfaces and mixing consoles, so you generally don't need to buy a separate phantom power supply unit, but they are available if needed.
+Some microphones need their own power supply – particularly condenser mics.
+Mic preamps supply phantom power, as do many audio interfaces and mixing consoles.
+You generally don’t need to buy a separate phantom power supply unit, but they are available if needed.

 Power Conditioners